copious-world/shm-typed-lru/readme.md

 **key** is the shared memory region key

 > The application creates a hash key fitting UInt32.
 The hash key becomes the identifier for the stored value.
 The value should fit within the *record\_size* provided to initLRU.
 An index, used to distinguish the element in case of a hash collision may be optionally passed. *index* defaults to zero.
+>
+> > Internal to the hash table implementation, the index is stored in the high word of the table's hash key, and the low word stores the hash.
+The hash and the index are passed in as 32 bit words.
+The internal hash key is a 64 bit word.
+(Because of the word size difference, almost an artifact of using node api ia Nan, the application may decide to split 64bit hashes that it creates into these two parts.)

 **Returns**: UInt32 offset to the element record.
 (Care should be taken when using the index versions of get, set, del.)
 Failure values as above.